-Any parent wishing to change his/her child's dismissal destination must submit the desired change in writing or by email to AhfachkeeOffice@semtribe.com no later than 1:00 P.M the day the changes are to take effect.
-If a parent experiences an emergency after 1:00P.M that requires a dismissal change please call the office directly to make arrangements.
+Any parent wishing to change his/her child's dismissal destination must submit the desired change in writing or by email to AhfachkeeOffice@semtribe.com no later than 1:30 p.m. the day the changes are to take effect.
+If a parent experiences an emergency after 1:30 p.m. that requires a dismissal change, please call the office directly to make arrangements.